RylandDeGregory/Blog/content/posts/az-storage-tables-rest-powershell.md

 - PowerShell
 ---

-If you've worked with Azure Storage using PowerShell, you've probably used the [AzTable](https://www.powershellgallery.com/packages/AzTable/2.1.0) community module.
-But given this module's developer abandonment, to reduce reliance on third-party packages, and to use modern authentication, you can interact directly with Azure Tables using its [REST API](https://learn.microsoft.com/en-us/rest/api/storageservices/table-service-rest-api).
+If you've interacted with Azure Storage using PowerShell, you've probably come across the [AzTable](https://www.powershellgallery.com/packages/AzTable/2.1.0) community module.
+But, given this module's developer abandonment, to reduce reliance on third-party packages, and to enable modern authentication, you can interact directly with Azure Tables using its [REST API](https://learn.microsoft.com/en-us/rest/api/storageservices/table-service-rest-api).

 <!--more-->